Baron Health Care Fund®: Navigating the Complex and Rapidly Changing Health Care Landscape

 UnitedHealth Group Incorporated is the nation’s leading health care franchise.
 Our investment allows us to participate in the strong secular growth of health care.
 We believe UnitedHealth has a uniquely diversified portfolio and complementary set of skills, services, and expertise that will allow it to deliver higher quality health care at lower cost to its members and customers.
 It uses its significant free cash flow to fund acquisitions and $5 billion in annual technology, research, and innovation investments, which serve to reinforce the company’s competitive moat.

-Focus on investable themes
+Focus on Investable Themes

 To find the most promising companies within health care, we typically search for and analyze what we believe to be defined, long-term growth themes.
 We then apply Baron Capital’s time-tested research-intensive, fundamental, bottom-up approach to invest for the long term in companies that we believe benefit from durable competitive advantages, excellent management, and secular growth opportunities, at an attractive valuation.
 We do not make a bet on an entire space.
 Instead, we determine who the competing businesses are and whether we think there is a potential winner.